DJHolland0/ideal-fortnight/README.md

 # ideal-fortnight
-New to programming and would like to become a programmer in the future
+New to programming and would like to become a programmer in the future.
+I like javascript, html and css.